ExoticDG/Rust-Calculator/README.md

 ### Android and Linux Installer Install steps

-Download the release you want from the releases section and folow the instructions there.
+Download the release you want from the releases section and follow the instructions there.

 Feel free to make suggestions in the discussions tab and report any errors or bugs the the issues tab.

-### NOTICE
-I will no longer be updating the Windows files for smaller updates like V6.5.0.
-I will only update windows to main releases like V9.0.0.
-If you have a specific version you want windows updated to please post it in the dedicated discussion.

 ## Dev For LINUX